kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 work together, similar to how spreadsheets made certain calculations trivial and created new types of analysis work.

-**Hard Transition:** Displacement happens quickly, but we figure it out.
+**Hard Transition:** Displacement happens quickly, and we figure it out.
 Maybe universal basic income, shorter work weeks, or new economic models emerge.
 Humans have adapted to big technological changes before, even when they felt overwhelming at the time.